celo-org/docs/blog/04-03-2023-interact-with-smart-contract-on-celo-using-ethersjs/interact-with-smart-contract-on-celo-using-ethersjs.md

 2. _amount_: Cheque value.
 3. _validityWindowInHrs_: Period through which the cheque is valid.

-In the `drawCheque()`, we called the `_safeGuardCheques`, an internal function that ensures the Celo balance in the contract always correspond to the opened cheques.
+In the `drawCheque()`, we called the `_safeGuardCheques`, an internal function that ensures the Celo balance in the contract always corresponds to the opened cheques.
 That way the drawer cannot issue a bounced cheque.
 In this context, a bounced cheque is a situation where the payee wants to cash out but the balance in the contract cannot cover the cheque value.
-If we do not provide a guard, the owner could trick the payee to have written a valid cheque if the payee do not hava a way to confirm the contract balances.
-Even though the owner wedge more power to do an undo, the concept ofo decentralization demands that the payees need not trust the owner to cashout cheques that was written for them.
+If we do not provide a guard, the owner could trick the payee to have written a valid cheque if the payee does not have a way to confirm the contract balances.
+Even though the owner wedge more power to do an undo, the concept of decentralization demands that the payees need not trust the owner to cash out cheques that were written for them.

 - `cancelDrawnCheque`
 It accepts the address of the payee as an argument.
 The successful invocation cancels all cheques drawn in favor of the `payee`.

 - `increaseChequeValue`
 The account owner may wish to increase the cheque value for any valid addresses.
 The 'increaseChequeValue()' adds up to the value on the cheque for the target address.
-This is different from the `drawCheque()` that overrides the value in storage rather than increment it.
+This is different from the `drawCheque()` that overrides the value in storage rather than increments it.

 - `reduceChequeValue` performs similar functionality as `increaseChequeValue` except the value reduces instead of increasing.